andreaningdeibler325-star/ai-data-portfolio/powerbi-projects/dashboard-1/README.md

 This project demonstrates data analysis and visualization using Power BI, including data cleaning, modeling, and interactive reporting.

 ## Dashboard Preview
+The dashboard provides an interactive overview of key metrics, enabling users to explore trends and insights through dynamic visualizations.

 ![Dashboard Overview](images/dashboard_overview.jpg)

 ## Data Model
-The data model defines the relationships between the tables used in the dashboard.
+The data model defines the relationships between the tables used in the dashboard. <br>
-It ensures that data is properly connected to support accurate filtering and aggregation across visuals.
+A custom Calendar table was created using DAX to enable time-based analysis and improve reporting flexibility.

 ![Data Model](images/model_relationships.jpg)